After the initial exam, special diagnostic imaging tests may be required to better diagnose a cervical herniated disc.

 MRI Scan to Identify a Cervical Herniated Disc

-CT Scan with Myelogram to Identify a Cervical Disc Herniation
+CT Scan with Myelogram

 An MRI is the best first test, although occasionally a CT scan with a myelogram may also be ordered, as it is more sensitive and can diagnose even subtle cases of nerve root pinching.

-Although a CT scan with myelogram is more sensitive it is also a slightly invasive test, as the myelogram dye must be injected into the spinal canal as part of the procedure.
+While a CT scan with myelogram is more sensitive it is also a slightly invasive test, as the myelogram dye must be injected into the spinal canal as part of the procedure.
 Because of the injection, a CT scan with myelogram is not usually the first test ordered.

 Plain CT scans (without myelogram) are for the most part not useful for the diagnosis of a herniated cervical disc.